- Contrast – difference between color, value, size

 - After first day, be sure to save your work and screenshot.
 Add the screenshot to your Padlet.

-- Complete self-evaluation including goal statement.
+- Complete self-evaluation and goal statements (Tuesday)

-- Create your button(s)
+- Create your buttons (Wednesday)

-- Do a challenge:
+- Do a challenge (Tuesday & Wednesday)

 - Create a custom brush with Processing and create a work of art.